Founded in 1951 by Lillian Covillo and Freidann Parker, Colorado Ballet Academy is the official school of the Colorado Ballet. Under

 off their skills at a year-end performance in Colorado Ballet’s Black Box Theater.
 Supplemental training and performance opportunities

 are available through community performances, Youth America Grand Prix, and Denver Ballet Guild.

 Location: Armstrong Center for Dance, 1075 Santa Fe Drive, Denver, CO 80204

-The main entrance to Colorado Ballet's new home is through the parking lot on the 11th Street side of the building.
+The main entrance to Colorado Ballet is through the parking lot on the 11th Street side of the building.
+Please note that the

 Sign up for our monthly Academy newsletter

 Click here to sign up for our monthly Academy newsletter.

 Hours: Monday - Friday 9:30 a.m. - 8 p.m., Saturday 9 a.m. - 12 p.m.